-Datatec has reported impressive results for the six months ended 30 September and made a UK channel acquisition, picking up telecoms consultancy Mason Group for £19 million.
+Datatec has reported impressive results for the six months ended 30 September and made a UK channel acquisition, picking up telecoms consultancy Mason Group for £19m.

 Datatec is the South African parent company of networking integrator Logical and networking distributors RBR and Westcon.
 Logical also announced a reorganisation to provide products and services for ebusiness, as part of a move towards higher margins.

-Jens Montanana, executive chairman of Datatec, said: "All our divisions are profitable.
-We are very excited about the opportunities for Logical following its refocusing on higher-margin ebusiness consultancy and services."
+Jens Montanana, executive chairman of Datatec, said: "All our divisions are profitable and we are very excited about the opportunities for Logical following its refocusing on higher margin ebusiness consultancy and services."

 "The transformation from traditional businesses to ebusinesses is an incremental process.
 In terms of technology, it starts with connectivity, collaborative environments and a robust, scalable and secure infrastructure.
 That has been our core business to date," Helms said.

 Datatec will form a business division around Mason Group, to sell telecoms and IP networking consultancy.
-Up to £16 million will be made available to fund growth.
+Up to £16m will be made available to fund growth.